divya-nk/deeplearning-specialization/3-Structuring-ML-Projects/W2-Q-Autonomous-driving-casestudy.md

 	[] Choose the training set to be the 900,000 images from the internet along with 20,000 images from your car’s front-facing camera.
 The 80,000 remaining images will be split equally in dev and test sets.
 	[] Mix all the 100,000 images with the 900,000 images you found online.
 Shuffle everything.
 Split the 1,000,000 images dataset into 980,000 for the training set, 10,000 for the dev set and 10,000 for the test set.
 	[] Mix all the 100,000 images with the 900,000 images you found online.
 Shuffle everything.
 Split the 1,000,000 images dataset into 600,000 for the training set, 200,000 for the dev set and 200,000 for the test set.
-	[] Choose the training set to be the 900,000 images from the internet along with 80,000 images from your car’s front-facing camera.
+	[x] Choose the training set to be the 900,000 images from the internet along with 80,000 images from your car’s front-facing camera.
 The 20,000 remaining images will be split equally in dev and test sets.
+	Note: Yes.
+As seen in lecture, it is important that your dev and test set have the closest possible distribution to “real”-data.
+It is also important for the training set to contain enough “real”-data to avoid having a data-mismatch problem.

 ### Question 6
 Assume you’ve finally chosen the following split between of the data:

 * Dataset			:	Contains : 	Error of the algorithm:
 * Training | 940,000 images randomly picked from (900,000 internet images + 60,000 car’s front-facing camera images)	|	8.8%
 * Training-Dev|	20,000 images randomly picked from (900,000 internet images + 60,000 car’s front-facing camera images)	| 9.1%
 * Dev 	|20,000 images from your car’s front-facing camera 	|	14.3%
 * Test 	|	20,000 images from the car’s front-facing camera |	14.8%
 You also know that human-level error on the road sign and traffic signals classification task is around 0.5%.
 Which of the following are True?
 (Check all that apply).

 	[] You have a large variance problem because your training error is quite higher than the human-level error.
 	[] You have a large variance problem because your model is not generalizing well to data from the same training distribution but that it has never seen before.
-	[] You have a large data-mismatch problem because your model does a lot better on the training-dev set than on the dev set [] You have a large avoidable-bias problem because your training error is quite a bit higher than the human-level error.
+	[x] You have a large data-mismatch problem because your model does a lot better on the training-dev set than on the dev set [x] You have a large avoidable-bias problem because your training error is quite a bit higher than the human-level error.
 	[] Your algorithm overfits the dev set because the error of the dev and test sets are very close.

 ### Question 7